rahulrepal/hdfc-remittance-declaration/README.md

 # hdfc-remittance-declaration
-Generate Remittance Declaration from zip file
+Generate Customer Declaration for Inward Remittance from zip file